 1. Title and subheads

-Your page or post headline announces the subject you are writing about, and it is what appears on the search engine results page as your title.
-For SEO your headline needs to be no more 55-60 characters long, including spaces, (or Google will cut it off) and it should contain your keywords.
+Your page or blog post headline announces the subject you are writing about, and it is what appears on the search engine results page (SERP) as your title.
+For SEO your headline needs to be 55-70 characters long, including spaces, (or Google will cut it off in the SERP) and it should contain your keywords.
 Computers read left to right, so if possible, place your keywords at the beginning of the headline, which also needs to be formatted with the H1 tag to identify it as the title for search engines.
-(That’s heading 1 style in MS Word for you writers out there.)
+(That’s title or heading 1 style in MS Word for you writers out there.)

-Subheads are generally formatted as heading 2 style so the search engines know this is slightly less important content, but still important.
+Subheads are generally formatted as heading 2 style so the search engines know this is slightly less important content than the title, but still important.
 A quick scan of the subheads on your page or blog post should outline the story you are telling, and ideally one subhead includes your keyword phrase.

 2. Focus keyword phrase